101 // 110 // 201 // 210

 CEO & Founder - Pyramind

-Pyramind founder and CEO Greg Gordon leads these thought provoking and inspirational series of classes and guest lectures.
+Pyramind founder and CEO Greg Gordon leads an inspirational series of guest lectures and events.
 Acting as both instructor and moderator, Greg uses his twenty plus year background as a music producer, engineer and entrepreneur to challenge student perspectives on the industry and help them visualize and evolve their career goals.

 Music Business 101 & 110